GeoFS-Extensions/autoland/readme.md

 ## Bug Reporting and other Github things

-To report a bug, suggest features, or get a route added, go to our [github page](https://github.com/nicolas377/GeoFS-Autoland/issues) and open an issue.
+To report a bug, suggest a feature, or to suggest a route go to the [issues page](https://github.com/GeoFS-Autoland/autoland/issues) and open an issue.
 There are templates for bug reporting, feature adding, and route adding.
-Please use those for issues.
+If your request fits into one of those catagories, please use the corresponding issue template.

+If you're suggesting a feature, make sure to open an issue with the feature template, and post your idea on the [Discussion board](https://github.com/GeoFS-Autoland/autoland/discussions/1).

 ## Contact

-You can reach us through the Contact page on [our website](https://geofsautoland.wixsite.com/autoland), [tweet at us](https://twitter.com/GAutoland), or [email us](mailto:geofsautoland@gmail.com).
+You can reach us through the Contact page on [our website](https://geofsautoland.wixsite.com/autoland), [tweeting at us](https://twitter.com/GAutoland), or emailing us at geofsautoland@gmail.com.